Mohammad Rizwan

 Mohammad Rizwan (محمد رضوان, /ur/; born 1 June 1992) is a Pakistani international cricketer.
 He is a right-handed batter and wicket-keeper.
-He captains Pakistan Super League franchise Multan Sultans and the Khyber Pakhtunkhwa team in domestic cricket.
+He captains Pakistan Super League franchise Rawalpindiz and the Khyber Pakhtunkhwa team in domestic cricket.
 He has previously been the captain of the Pakistan team in ODIs and vice-captain in Test cricket and T20Is.

-He played for Lahore Qalandars in the PSL from 2016 to 2017, for Karachi Kings from 2018 to 2020, and since 2021 captains Multan Sultans.
+He played for Lahore Qalandars in the PSL from 2016 to 2017, for Karachi Kings from 2018 to 2020, and captained Multan Sultans from 2021 till 2025.
 He also led the Multan Sultans to victory in the 2021 Pakistan Super League.

 In 2021, he was named the ICC Men's T20I Cricketer of the Year and was also among the Wisden Cricketers of the Year.

 He has scored centuries in all three formats: Tests, ODI and T20I.
 He holds the record for most runs in T20 Internationals in a calendar year with 1326 runs in 26 innings at an average of 73.66.
 Rizwan is the only player to score 2000 runs in a calendar year in T20s.